-Rim width and diameter are always entered by pressing and holding the relative function key (Fig. 30, item 2 or 3) and rotating the wheel until the desired value is read out.
+Rim width is entered by pressing and holding the relative function key (Fig. 31, item 2) and rotating the wheel until the desired value is read out.
 On releasing the function key the input is retained until another input is made.

-The distance between left correction plane and machine is usually entered using the integrated gauge arm, but may also be entered by pressing and holding the function key for distance (Fig. 30, item 1) and rotating the wheel until the desired value is read out.
+The distance between left correction plane/machine and the rim diameter are usually entered using the integrated gauge arm, but may also be entered by pressing and holding the relative function keys (Fig. 31, items 1 and 3) and rotating the wheel until the desired values are read out.
 On releasing the function key the input is retained until another input is made.